aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-effect/_index.md

 ## **Apply Shadow Effect**

-This Javascript code shows you how to apply the outer shadow effect ([OuterShadowEffect](https://reference.aspose.com/slides/nodejs-java/aspose.slides/EffectFormat#setOuterShadowEffect--)) to a rectangle:
+This JavaScript code shows you how to apply the outer shadow effect ([getOuterShadowEffect](https://reference.aspose.com/slides/nodejs-java/aspose.slides/EffectFormat#getOuterShadowEffect)) to a rectangle:

 ```javascript
 var pres = new aspose.slides.Presentation();